-The operation currently produces approximately 10 Mtpa of tailings containing low levels of radioactivity which is disposed of in the existing tailings storage facility (TSF) cells.
+The operation currently produces approximately 10 Mtpa of tailings containing low levels of radioactivity which is disposed of in the existing TSF.

 A small amount of low-level radioactive waste is produced by the on-site analytical laboratory and the uranium product packaging area (<10 cubic metres per year (m3/y)) and this currently has approval to be disposed of in the TSF.